Thriller film: Social thriller

 Social thriller are a thriller that uses suspense to augment attention to abuses of power and instances of oppression in society.
 This new subgenre gained notoriety in 2017 with the release of Get Out.
-Other examples include The Tall Man, Dirty Pretty Things, Parasite, and The Constant Gardner.
+Other examples include The Tall Man, Dirty Pretty Things, Parasite, and The Constant Gardener.

 Spy film

 Spy film is a genre in which the protagonist is generally a government agent who must take violent action against agents of a rival government or (in recent years) terrorists.
 The subgenre often deals with the subject of espionage in a realistic way (as in the adaptations of John Le Carré's novels).
 It is a significant aspect of British cinema, with leading British directors such as Alfred Hitchcock and Carol Reed making notable contributions, and many films set in the British Secret Service.
 Thrillers within this subgenre include Berlin Express, Spy Game, Hanna, Traitor, Tinker Tailor Soldier Spy, The Tourist, The Parallax View, The Tailor of Panama, Mission Impossible, Unknown, The Recruit, the James Bond franchise, The Debt, The Good Shepherd, and Three Days of the Condor.